Just Back From Silver Endeavour in Antarctica

 A few hours later, I get a close-up view of this frozen landscape on a sea-going safari from one of Silver Endeavour’s two-person kayaks as we paddle past small growler icebergs, admiring their sculpted outlines and pristine alabaster hue tinged with vivid slashes of turquoise.

-The snowy backdrop of mountain peaks injects extra magic into the moment but, unfortunately, this doesn’t last as conditions worsen and the water arounds us starts to freeze – threatening to encase our kayaks in ice and bringing a premature end to this excursion.
+The snowy backdrop of mountain peaks injects extra magic into the moment but, unfortunately, this doesn’t last as conditions worsen and the water arounds us starts to freeze – threatening to encase our kayaks in ice and forcing our excellent guides to bring this excursion to a premature end.

 With our paddles bouncing off the rapidly freezing sea, we have to summon up brute force to smash our way through to the rapidly diminishing stretches of open water where Zodiacs gather to take us back to the ship.